cchudzicki-ocw-testing/21l.601j-spring-2023/content/pages/instructor-insights.md

 #### **Student Background**

-Most were juniors or seniors, but there were a few sophomores and one first-year student.
-Almost all had primary majors in science or engineering departments, but most had a second major in the School of Humanities and Social Sciences, concentrating in ancient and medieval studies (AMS), linguistics, and/or literature.
+Most were juniors or seniors, but there were a few sophomores and one first-year.
+Almost all had primary majors in science or engineering departments, but most had a second major in the School of Humanities and Social Sciences, concentrating in Ancient and Medieval Studies (AMS), Linguistics, and/or Literature.

 ### **How Student Time Was Spent**